 Additional information includes previous medical and psychiatric history, any difficulties that have so far been encountered in the legal process and details of the current legal proceedings.

 What happens if a person lacks the capacity to litigate?

-According to the judgment of the Dunhill v Burgin case and the provisions of the Civil Procedure R, if a person lacks the mental capacity to litigate, then his or her litigation friend would be conducting the proceedings for him or her.
+According to the judgment of the Dunhill v Burgin case and the provisions of the Civil Procedure Rules, if a person lacks the mental capacity to litigate, a litigation friend would be appointed to conducting the proceedings for him or her.

 If you are looking for an expert assessment of litigation capacity by one of our experienced psychiatrists, please get in touch.